chucklab/CMRefresh/README.md

 ```

 ## Requirements
-This library requires a deployment target of iOS 6.0 or greater.
+This library requires a deployment target of iOS 8.0 or greater.

 ## License
-MCIconAlertController is provided under the MIT license.
+CMRefresh is provided under the MIT license.
 See LICENSE file for details.